chinmayarvind23/AIvaluate/project-plan.md

     - Instructors must be able to customize grading criteria and rubrics for different assignments or course sections.

 - **Communication Tools**:
-    - The platform must provide tools for instructors to send announcements, reminders, and feedback to students.
+    - The platform should provide tools for instructors and TAs to send announcements, reminders, feedback, and interact with students through integrated messaging for additional support, clarification, and class discussions.
-    - Instructors must be able to engage with students via integrated messaging tools.
+    - Both instructors and TAs must be able to manage class interactions, including responding to queries and facilitating discussions.

 - **Assignment Submission**:
     - Students must be able to upload HTML, CSS, and JavaScript files for assignments directly through the platform.